groundlight/monitoring-notification-server/README.md

 ### Organization of source code

-- `HFE` is the "hub frontend".
-This is a Typescript / React app that serves as the frontend for the system.
+- `hubfrontend` is a Typescript / React app that serves as the frontend for the system.
-- `BECS` is the "backend config server".
-This is an HTTP server which serves the configuration for the detectors.
+- `backendconfigserver` is an HTTP server which serves the configuration for the detectors.
 - `deploy` has code for deploying the system in various environments